Couldn’t you have stayed a bit my dear?

 to know for certain we could do without you?

-Couldn’t that torpid river have scared you off,
+Couldn’t that river, torpid, dark, have scared you off,

 made you put your pennies back